-Insulating your home is one of the best things you can do to reduce your energy bills.
+Insulating your home doesn't just make it more energy efficient, it is also one of the best things you can do to reduce your energy bills (next to switching to a cheaper energy deal, of course).

-Insulating your home is one of the best things you can do to reduce your energy bills and it'll make your house warmer and more comfortable, while also reducing its impact on the environment in the process.
+Insulating your home will make your house warmer and more comfortable, while also reducing its impact on the environment in the process.

 What does insulation do?